What is an

 When is an open procedure most suitable?

-The open procedure works best for straightforward procurements where preparing and evaluating tenders is not overly resource-intensive — for example, goods or services decided on standardised criteria such as price or lowest cost.
-For more complex procurements where limiting the number of bidders makes sense, a restricted tender procedure may be more appropriate.
+The open procedure works best for straightforward procurements where preparing and evaluating tenders is not overly resource-intensive, for example goods or services decided on standardised criteria such as price or lowest cost.
+For more complex procurements where limiting the number of bidders makes sense, a restricted procedure may be more appropriate.
+Where negotiation is needed, authorities may instead use a competitive procedure with negotiation or a competitive dialogue.
+All of these are forms of tender procedure.

 Tools like Cobrief help suppliers discover and assess open procedures quickly, so they can focus on the most relevant opportunities.